gilmarsquinelato/i18n-manager/README.md

 This project has entered on looking for new owner stage.

-Developing this tool has being great, but recently I ([@gilmarsquinelato](https://github.com/gilmarsquinelato)) am not contributing too much with it, and I don't think it's fair to the people that are using this tool, so I am stopping to contribute with this tool and able to transfer the project to the people that really wants to keep maintaining it.
+Developing this tool has being great, but recently I ([@gilmarsquinelato](https://github.com/gilmarsquinelato)) am not contributing too much with it, and I don't think it's fair to the people that are using this tool, so I am stopping to contribute with this tool and happy to transfer the project to the people that really wants to keep maintaining it.

 Thank you!